pintergreg/software-engineering/lectures/12_clean_code.md

 # summary

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+>
+> -- Martin Fowler, 2008

 - bear in mind that the code is more often read than written
     - make your intentions clear
 - use the language properly as it's intended
     - write idiomatic code
 - follow the (style) guides, and best practices
     - hierarchy

 ## clean code / meaningful names [@martin2009clean]